Ruggero Bonomi: In the Regia Aeronautica

 From June 1935 to March 1936 he held the position of technical consultant at the Institute of Maritime Warfare of Livorno, after which he assumed command of the 31st Maritime Bombardment Wing based in Orbetello.
-On July 28, 1936, ten days after the start of the Spanish Civil War, the Chief of Staff of the Regia Aeronautica, General Giuseppe Valle, entrusted him with the task of delivering twelve Savoia-Marchetti S.M.81 Pipistrello bombers to the Nationalist air force.
+On 28 July 1936, ten days after the start of the Spanish Civil War, the Chief of Staff of the Regia Aeronautica, General Giuseppe Valle, entrusted him with the task of delivering twelve Savoia-Marchetti S.M.81 Pipistrello bombers to the Nationalist air force.
 The twelve aircraft took off from Cagliari Elmas Airport and landed on the airport of Nador, located near Melilla (Spanish Morocco), after a flight hampered by adverse weather conditions that caused the loss of three aircraft.
 Bonomi's stay in Spain, which was supposed to last only a few days, ended up lasting for seven months, and he took part in numerous actions.
 Assuming the cover name of Francesco Federici, he was in command of the aircraft and of the men of the Regia Aeronautica that flowed into Nationalist-controlled Spanish territory.
 On 28 December 1936 the Aviazione Legionaria was established, under the command of General Vincenzo Velardi, but Bonomi remained in Spain at the explicit request of the Nationalist authorities, as consultant and liaison with the Italian authorities.
-He was repatriated from Cadiz on March 4, 1937, and on May 1 he assumed command of the 30th Land Bombardment Wing in Forlì.
+He was repatriated from Cádiz on 4 March 1937, and on 1 May he assumed command of the 30th Land Bombardment Wing in Forlì.
 On 1 February 1938 he was transferred to the command of the 36th Wing, equipped with the first Savoia-Marchetti SM.79 Sparviero bombers, and between 5 and 21 April 1939 he took part in the occupation of Albania.
-From June 16 to early December he was Chief of Staff of the 2nd Territorial Air Zone in Padua.
+From 16 June to early December he was Chief of Staff of the 2nd Territorial Air Zone in Padua.
 In December he was transferred to Rome, as Deputy Chief of Staff at the Ministry of Aeronautics.